 4K vs 1080p: Decision time

 So, we’ve gone through the main differences between 4K and 1080p TVs.
-Now you’re probably wondering which one you should buy, right?
+Now you’re probably wondering which one you should buy.
 Well, we’d have to know more about your specific situation to give you a concrete recommendation.
 However, we’ve given you plenty of information to make an informed decision.
 It comes down to how much your wallet can handle because there are benefits to both TV types.

 Of course, it’s no fun to sit on the fence of indecision.
-We’ll do what we can to push you in one direction or the other.
-Those of you with healthy budgets of $500 or more should easily go for 4K TVs.
+So we’ll do what we can to push you in one direction or the other.
+Those of you with healthy budgets of $300 or more should easily go for 4K TVs.
 If you’re not worried about cost, you may as well get the future-proof option.
 On the other hand, if you need a TV as soon as possible and you can’t afford much, then it’s best to stick with a 1080p TV.
 It saves you some money in the short term, and you can always save up for a nicer 4K resolution TV later.

 Looking for a simple bedroom or guest TV?
-1080p might be the way to go here, too, as these TV sizes are typically smaller, and so the advantages of a 4K resolution might be less noticeable.
+1080p might be the way to go here, too, as these TV sizes are typically smaller, so the advantages of a 4K resolution might be less noticeable.

 Well, that just about does it.
 Hopefully, you’ve decided on your next TV, and don’t forget that we have plenty of deals to help you out.